mzabani/codd/README.md

 If you already have a Database and would like to start using _Codd_, here's a suggestion on how to approach the problem:

 1. Configure your `.env` file as explained in this guide.
-2. In that configuration have an extra `dev-only` folder to hold SQL migrations.
+2. In that configuration make sure you have that extra `dev-only` folder to hold SQL migrations that will only run in developers' machines.
 3. Run `pg_dump --column-inserts -N codd_schema your_database > bootstrap-migration.sql`
 4. Edit `bootstrap-migration.sql` and add `-- codd: no-txn` as its very first line.
 5. Run `dropdb your_database; codd add bootstrap-migration.sql --dest-folder your-dev-only-folder`